BenoitFreslon/benoitfreslon-layoutmanager/README.md

 benoitfreslon-layoutmanager
 ===========================

-A WYSIWYG layout manager.
+A visual layout manager.
 Build with Flash IDE for the Starling framework and compatible with the CitrusEngine framework.

 ### INSTALLATION